 (a) improving the transparency of the ownership and operational control of critical infrastructure in Australia in order to better understand those risks; and

 (b) facilitating cooperation and collaboration between all levels of government, and regulators, owners and operators of critical infrastructure, in order to identify and manage those risks; and

 (c) providing a regime for the Commonwealth to respond to serious cyber security incidents.

 - Sex Discrimination Act 1984 (Cth) - Level 1An Act relating to discrimination on the ground of sex, sexual orientation, gender identity, intersex status, marital or relationship status, pregnancy, potential pregnancy, breastfeeding or family responsibilities, and relating to discrimination involving sexual harassment, harassment on the ground of sex or hostile workplace environments

 - Smoke-Free Environment Act 2000 (NSW) - Level 4The object of this Act is to promote public health by reducing exposure to tobacco and other smoke in enclosed public places.

 - Soil Conservation Act 1938 (NSW) - Level 3An Act to make provision for the conservation of soil resources and farm water resources and for the mitigation of erosion.

-- Sporting Injuries Insurance Act 1978 (NSW) - Level 5An Act to establish a scheme for the payment of benefits in respect of deaths and certain injuries suffered by persons participating in certain sporting or recreational activities; to constitute a Sporting Injuries Committee and to confer on it powers, authorities, duties and functions with respect to the administration of the scheme; and for other purposes.
+- Sporting Injuries Insurance Act 1978 (NSW) - Level 5An Act to establish a scheme for the payment of benefits in respect of deaths and certain injuries suffered by persons participating in certain sporting or recreational activities; and for other purposes.